samfoo/samfoo.github.io/source/2018-goals.md

 * [ ] Save ~$100k bonus.
 * [x] Put $10k into some high-risk investment.
 * [ ] Rebalance investment portfolio more scientifically.
 Invest more.
-* [ ] Speak with a financial advisor about where to park money while saving for a house.

 ### Professional